 Food and Drug Administration, HHS.

-The Food and Drug Administration (FDA) is requesting nominations for voting members on the Food Advisory Committee with expertise in microbiology, nutrition, food science, food technology, pediatric development, or nanotechnology in food.
-Nominations will be accepted for current vacancies and those that will or may occur through June 30, 2013.
+The Food and Drug Administration (FDA) is requesting nominations for voting members to serve on the Device Good Manufacturing Practice Advisory Committee, certain device panels of the Medical Devices Advisory Committee, and the National Mammography Quality Assurance Advisory Committee in the Center for Devices and Radiological Health.
+Nominations will be accepted for current vacancies and those that will or may occur through December 31, 2012.

 Start Further Info

 For specific Committee/Panel questions, contact the following persons listed in table 1 of this document.Start Printed Page 80950

 End Further Info